matsim-org/jekyll-website/association/index.md

 The association was founded in September 2022.

-The association is currently looking for potential members of the MATSim Association and people interested working in the board.
-Details about membership types and fees will be determined in the coming weeks and will be announced here.

-If you are interested, either in becoming a member or working in the board, please contact us!

 ### Downloads

 <a href="/association/docs/2022_Statuten_bilingual.pdf"><i class="fa fa-file-pdf-o"></i> Articles of Association (english & german) (PDF)</a>